Understanding and Treating Drug and Alcohol Addiction

 - Using substances when it is dangerous, such as before or while driving

 - Giving up activities or hobbies in favor of drug use

 Drug and Alcohol Addiction Treatment Programs

 People who live with an addiction often need professional intervention to stop using drugs and alcohol.
-For those in the Atlanta area, The Recovery Village Atlanta provides a full continuum of addiction treatment services, including inpatient treatment, partial hospitalization services, intensive outpatient, standard outpatient and aftercare services.
-We also offer teletherapy.
+For those in the Atlanta area, The Recovery Village Atlanta provides a full continuum of addiction treatment services, including residential treatment, partial hospitalization services, and aftercare services.

 Additionally, we employ a full staff of credentialed addiction professionals.
 Our multidisciplinary team treats patients with care and compassion, and they have experience providing evidence-based treatment for many different types of substance addiction.